ucr-hpcc/ucr-hpcc.github.io/content/en/News/announce.md

 Note: for the most current information on exceptions on HPCC's cluster please consult its [Alerts](/news/alerts) or [Twitter](https://twitter.com/UCR_HPCC) pages.

+### Sep 2023
+* Stata 17 has been superceeded with Stata 18.
+Please update scripts relying on the stata/17 module to use the stata/18 module instead.

 ### Aug 2022
 * In August 2022 we were awarded an MRI equipment grant ([#2215705](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2215705&HistoricalAwards=false)) by NSF for the acquisition of a Big Data HPC Cluster in the total amount of $942,829.